What is the Learning Disabilities and Autism Programme?

 - If I have to go into hospital because my health needs cannot be met in the community, it is high quality and I don’t stay there longer than I need to

-Transforming Care came about when people with learning disabilities were being treated very badly at a place called Winterbourne View Hospital.
+Learning Disabilities and Autism Programme (formally transforming care) came about when people with learning disabilities were being treated very badly at a place called Winterbourne View Hospital.

 A review took place and a report called “Building The Right Support” explained how the NHS and Local Authority had to work together to make sure children, young people and adults with learning disabilities and/or Autism could get the support they needed nearer to home.